-The Proton architecture on top of STORM (see ) preserves the same logical components as are present in the standalone architecture: the queues, the context service and the EPA manager, which constitutes the heart of the event processing system.
+The Proton architecture on top of STORM (see Figure 2.10) preserves the same logical components as are present in the standalone architecture: the queues, the context service and the EPA manager, which constitutes the heart of the event processing system.
 However the orchestration of the flow between the components is a bit different, and utilizes existing STORM primitives for streaming the events to/from external systems, and for segmenting the event stream.

 After the routing metadata of an incoming event is determined by the routing bolt (which has multiple independent parallel instances running), the metadata –the agent name and the context name - is added to the event tuple.